martyncisneros/beautiful-jekyll/_posts/2017-05-18-competitive-balance-across-professional-sports.md

 _Case 3: Game final score differential is greater than Z points_
 <img src="https://raw.githubusercontent.com/martyncisneros/martyncisneros.github.io/master/img/competitive-analysis/Blowoutcase3.png" alt="alt text" width="640" height="427">

 The NBA and MLB stand out as most likely to produce blowout games.
-Let's now calculate a Global Blowout Game Rate, to contribute to the final competitiveIndex calculation, for each league by averaging the blowout rates for regular season and playoffs for both cases.

-Blowout Average
+I average the blowout rates for regular season, playoffs, and all three cases to arrive at a Global Blowout Game Rate.
+We'll use this rate later in the final competitiveIndex calculation.

 | League | Global Blowout Rate |
 |--------|---------------------|